kitodo/kitodo-production/docs/HOWTO/Software-Structure/Kitodo-Core/authorization_and_role_management.md

 Role Management
 ===============
 There are currently three user groups with a permission id.
-A fourth intermediate stage (Id = 3) was planned, but has never been implemented so far.
+A fourth intermediate stage (Id = 3) existed, but has been removed.

 |User group|Permissions|Permission Id|
 |---|---|:---:|